MAKIO135/MultiLayeredVideoSequencer/README.markdown

 <br>
 The Sequencer works in 3 steps/parts:
 <li>
-	<ul>- Clips: choose a video, modify its settings and add the created clip to a chosen Layer.</ul>
+	<ul>- Clips: choose a video, modify its settings and add the created clip to a chosen Layer.<br>
-	<ul>- Layers: a succession of clips playing one after another, you can modify each layer settings and choose a delay before playing Layer.</ul>
+	- Layers: a succession of clips playing one after another, you can modify each layer settings and choose a delay before playing Layer.<br>
-	<ul>- Composition: all the Layers playing at the same time (after their launch delay is met) with the blendMode chosen for the current clip of each Layer.</ul>
+	- Composition: all the Layers playing at the same time (after their launch delay is met) with the blendMode chosen for the current clip of each Layer.</ul>
 </li>
 <h4>Due to some bug on the first part, only the first part is released at this time.</h4>
 <br>